Trump introduces a green card for the rich: the gold card

 Lutnick told reporters the EB-5 program was "full of nonsense, make-believe and fraud."
 He emphasized that applicants for the "gold card" would be vetted.

-Asked by a reporter whether Russian oligarchs could apply to buy "gold cards," Trump said — seemingly tongue-in-cheek — "Yeah, possibly.
+Asked by a reporter whether Russian oligarchs could apply for "gold cards," Trump said — seemingly tongue-in-cheek — "Yeah, possibly.
 Hey, I know some Russian oligarchs that are very nice people."

 Copyright 2025 NPR